 Philosophy, Bachelor of Arts

 In Philosophy, students will investigate ideas in ethics, religion, war, logic, and justice.
-They will gain skills in research, writing, and discussion while gaining guidance from history’s great philosophers and from each other.
-Coursework in Philosophy includes classes on ethics, argumentation and debate, law, logic, religious thought, ancient and modern philosophy, war and peace studies, and comparative religions.
+They will gain skills in research, writing, and discussion while finding guidance from history's great philosophers and from each other.
+Coursework in Philosophy includes classes on ethics, law, logic, religious thought, ancient and modern philosophy, and war and peace studies.
 The program provides students with a background in philosophical ideas and provides an excellent background for a variety of careers, including law, theology, planning and social service, business or for further specialized training leading to teaching or research.

 |PY 1010||Ultimate Questions (GACO)||3|

 |PY 1120||Doing Right and Being Good (DICO)||3|

 |IS 1111||The First Year Seminar: Critical Thinking and the Nature of Inquiry||3|

 The foreign language requirement for all BA degrees calls for 0-8 credits: one year of one language (6-8 credits); or one 3000/4000 level world language course (3 credits); or being a native speaker of a language other than English (zero credit).
 American Sign Language I and II fulfill this requirement; however, American Sign Language does not satisfy the Global Awareness Connection.

 *All course information is from the 2014-2015 Catalog.